 These days hardly a week goes by without some major science news story emerging.
 Looking back into just the recent past we saw the publication of a 3D map of most of our own galaxy and the ability of artificial intelligence algorithms to outsmart humans with no human expert input.

 "Kiss it good-bye" is a quote from The Eagles' song, The Last Resort.
 The song chronicles, among other things, the destruction of indigenous culture as European colonizers migrated to the west coast of North America.
 "There is no more new frontier./We have got to make it here" it proclaims of one of the settlers' final destinations, California.

 When it comes to science, though, there are always new frontiers.
 Its status as a work-in-progress is a strength, not a weakness.
 That was understood by the ancient Maya as well as it was by Hawking.
 Ironically, they were far more advanced in their scientific understanding than were their European colonizers.
 The importance of science is revealed by science: if we kiss it good-bye we may as well kiss good-bye to our survival.

-The Tzeltal Maya are featured in our documentary, Peoples of the World: The Maya.
+The Tzeltal Maya are featured in our documentary, Ancient and Modern Mayan Peoples.